 I will be in contact with you regularly throughout the semester.
 I will primarily update you via the "Announcements" feature in the course Canvas site.
 Announcements contain information relevant to the whole class.
 Please check each time you access the course on Canvas for new announcements and read them promptly.
-If I need to contact you about an individual matter, I will send an email to your UNCG email account.
-Please also check your UNCG email daily.
+If I need to contact you about an individual matter, I will you an individual message on Canvas or an email to your UNCG email account.
+Please check your UNCG email daily.